ShareX/ShareX/ShareX.ScreenCaptureLib/Localization/README.md

 # ScreenCaptureLib localization status

-ScreenCaptureLib uses the shared `Strings.resx` catalog in this directory for its Avalonia windows.
-Resource keys are scoped by their owning window.
+ScreenCaptureLib uses the shared `Strings.resx` catalog in this directory for all translatable strings.
+New resource keys are scoped by their owning view or component; migrated legacy keys retain their existing names.

 | Area | Resource prefix | Keys | Status |
 | --- | --- | ---: | --- |